-(3) CRITICAL CIRCUMSTANCES.-Any allegation that critical circumstances exist shall be included in the petition.

-(b) INVESTIGATION AND DETERMINATION.-Upon the filing of a petition under subsection (a), the Commission, unless subsection (d) applies, shall promptly initiate an investigation to determine whether, as a result of the reduction or elimination of a duty provided for under the Agreement, a Moroccan article is being imported into the United States in such increased quantities, in absolute terms or relative to domestic production, and under such conditions that imports of the Moroccan article constitute a substantial cause of serious injury or threat thereof to the domestic industry producing an article that is like, or directly competitive with, the imported article.
+- (a) FILING OF PETITION.-A petition requesting action under this subtitle for the purpose of adjusting to the obligations of the United States under the Agreement may be filed with the Commission by an entity, including a trade association, firm, certified or recognized union, or group of workers, that is representative of an industry.
+The Commission shall transmit a copy of any petition filed under this subsection to the United States Trade Representative. - (b) Investigation and Determination.-Upon the filing of a petition under subsection (a), the Commission, unless subsection (d) applies, shall promptly initiate an investigation to determine whether, as a result of the reduction or elimination of a duty provided for under the Agreement, a Bahraini article is being imported into the United States in such increased quantities, in absolute terms or relative to domestic production, and under such conditions that imports of the Bahraini article constitute a substantial cause of serious injury or threat thereof to the domestic industry producing an article that is like, or directly competitive with, the imported article.

-(c) APPLICABLE PROVISIONS.-The following provisions of section 202 of the Trade Act of 1974 (19 U.S.C.
-2252) apply with respect to any investigation initiated under subsection (b):

-(1) Paragraphs (1)(B) and (3) of subsection (b).

-- (2) Subsection (c).

-- (3) Subsection (d).

-- (4) Subsection (i).

-(d) ARTICLES EXEMPT FROM INVESTIGATION.-No investigation may be initiated under this section with respect to any Moroccan article if, after the date on which the Agreement enters into force, import relief has been provided with respect to that Moroccan article under this subtitle.
+- (c) APPLICABLE PROVISIONS.-The following provisions of section 202 of the Trade Act of 1974 (19 U.S.C.
+2252) apply with respect to any investigation initiated under subsection (b): - (1) Paragraphs (1)(B) and (3) of subsection (b). - (2) Subsection (c). - (3) Subsection (i). - (d) ARTICLES EXEMPT FROM INVESTIGATION.-No investigation may be initiated under this section with respect to any Bahraini article if, after the date on which the Agreement enters into force with respect to the United States, import relief has been provided with respect to that Bahraini article under this subtitle.